robang74/porteus-usb-installer/README.md

 The size of the first partition into the MBR is too big to fit a common 1GB usbkey which is usually 10^9 bytes eq. to 1.953.125 blocks.
 Thus a 2GB usbkey is the min. required.

+The size of the persistent loop file has been set to 128Mb in such a way there will be 430MB c.a. of free space to install optional modules.
+As much as the whole Porteus base.

 ---

 ### Suggested choices